-On the mail server, create a new file in /etc/exim4/conf.d/router/950\local\mailing\lists.
+On file /etc/exim4/conf.d/ the mail server, create new in а router/950 local mailing lists.
 Into the file, put the following text.
 You should think about why I gave it the number 950 at the beginning of the filename.
 To find out what some of these lines mean, look them up in the Exim Specification (consult the index).

 '''

 lists:

 driver = redirect

-file = /etc/lists/$local_part
+file = /etc/lists/$local part

-forbid_pipe
+forbid pipe

-forbid_file
+forbid file

-errors_to = $local_part-owner@localdomain
+errors to = $local part-owner@localdomain

-no_more
+no more

 '''

-As you might have guessed, if mail comes in addressed to staff@localdomain, it will (assuming no user or alias called staff exists), redirect it to all the e-mail addresses listed in /etc/lists/staff.
+As you might have guessed, if mail comes in addressed to staff@localdomain, it will (assuming no user or alias called staff exists), redirect it to all the e-mail addresses listed in /etc/lists/ staff.
 This is true for all the files in /etc/lists/.